eyedeekay/PLEASE-Write-Better-Hidden-Service-Setup-Guides/README.md

 but by and large, all Hidden services Setup Guides re-iterate the same 4 steps without any further elucidation.
 Only a handful of exceptions exist.

+While it is true that setting up a hidden service in the most trivial sense is simply a matter of connecting a local service to a `.onion` or `.i2p` host provided by Tor or I2P.

 The exception to the Rule:
 --------------------------